JLPLabs/HVOC_2023/README.rst

 Books
 .....

-*If you want to buy a book for the course*
+*If you want to buy a book(s) for the course*

 #.
 "Serious Cryptography", Jean-Philippe Aumasson.
 No Starch Press.
 ISBN-13 978-1593278267.

+#.
+"The Car Hacker's Handbook", Craig Smith.
+No Starch Press.
+ISBN-13 978-1593277031.

 ----

 *Really good textbooks*